fishluv/popntowav/README.md

 See `node popntowav -h` for more details.

+## Known issues

+Some keysounds are rendered at the wrong volume relative to other keysounds.
+This issue is especially noticeable in e.g. POPS (hyper) and murmur twins (ex).
+This likely has something to do with the `audio_param` values in the game's musicdb.

 ## Acknowledgements

 Thanks to [Gi-z](https://github.com/Gi-z) for the original implementation.
 All chart parsing and wav rendering code was written by them.
 See original repo for [other acknowledgements](https://github.com/Gi-z/popntowav#acknowledgements).